akhilmunnuru26/Netflix-GPT/README.md

 --> Added popular,upcoming,top rated movies api's and slices.
 --> built toggle feature of searchGpt
 --> Added language constants and language slice to redux store and implemented multilanguagal search bar of GptSearch Bar.
+--> Added Redux-Persist package for persistance of data even i refresh the page the data in the store will be persist.